kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/10-testimonials/03-medium-sized-screens.md

   }
 ```

-* We need to fix our pagging and margin in testimonials
+* We need to fix our padding and margin in testimonials

 `_testimonial.css`